Gibraltar releases Iranian oil tanker | DW | 15.08.2019

 On July 4, British Royal Marine commandos led an operation to seize the tanker on suspicion that it was violating EU sanctions on shipping oil to Syria.
 The seizure of the supertanker, which was carrying 2.1 million barrels of Iranian oil, also heightened international tensions in the Persian Gulf.

-Most of the crew were Indian and Pakistani nationals.
+Most of the crew members were Indian and Pakistani nationals.
 Iranian officials demanded the immediate release of the tanker on July 5.
-The Foreign Ministry described the UK government's capturing of the ship as "unacceptable" in a statement.
+In a statement, the Foreign Ministry described the UK government's capturing of the ship as "unacceptable" .

 Read more: Iran threatens to seize UK ship over Gibraltar incident

-The US's request on Thursday is a potential hindrance to a swapping of the vessels, though no such agreement had been formally reached.
-Had the United States not intervened, Gibraltar Chief Justice Anthony Dudley said, "the ship would have sailed."
+The US request on Thursday is a potential hindrance to a swapping of the vessels, though no such agreement had been formally reached.
+Had the US not intervened, Chief Justice Dudley said, "the ship would have sailed."

 In a statement, Britain's Foreign Office announced that "investigations conducted around the Grace 1 are a matter for the government of Gibraltar."